APPLY NOW

 CO4 Develop efficiency with specific sets of skills through repetitive reinforcement to evaluate business problems 2 3 1 3

-MAH506B MATH LAB-I CO1 To perform basic mathematical calculations, plotting the graphs and matrix operation using Mathematical software.
+MAH506B MATHEMATICS LAB-I CO1 To perform basic mathematical calculations, plotting the graphs and matrix operation using Mathematical software.
 1 3 3 2

 CO2 To evaluate derivative and its application using mathematical software.
 1 3 3 2